The Penn Difference

 Penn's patient volume is high, with over 47,000 new patient visits each year.
 Residents train with a full range of modalities at the Penn Campus and our affiliate institutions, and the Department of Radiation Oncology houses the nation's most comprehensive proton therapy program.

 Penn's curriculum is both professional and structured in nature.
 We set clear objectives for learning and rotation guidelines which set up residents for success.
 Our end-of-rotation exams give residents valuable experience as they simulate the ABR Part III exam.
 You'll learn with our large and talented faculty.
 Our team includes over 85 academic faculty and eight tenured physicians.

-Distinguished Preparation: Over the last decade, Penn has prepared nearly 40 residents.
-Equal number of residents have gone on to successful careers in clinical practice and academia.
+Over the last decade, Penn has prepared nearly 40 residents.
+An equal number of residents have gone on to successful careers in clinical practice and academia.